sixty-north/cosmic-ray/docs/concepts.rst

 answers.
 Note that this config will generally be incomplete and require you to edit it for completeness.

-In many Cosmic Ray examples we'll use the name "config.yml" for configurations.
+In many Cosmic Ray examples we'll use the name "config.toml" for configurations.
 You are not required to use this name, however.
 You can use any file name you want for your configurations.